RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Before issuing subscriber certificates on behalf of an organization, the issuing CA must verify the authority of requesting representatives.

+Requests for Third-Party recovery of Subscriber keys must include validation of the individual’s authority to act on behalf of the requesting organization.

 ### Authentication of Individual Identity

 For each certificate issued, the CA must authenticate the identity of the individual requester.